Servpro/cordova-static/README.md

 This project will create two universal static libraries: libCordova and libCordovaPlugins.

+To update to a new version of cordova, you must first update the npm package:
+$ npm install -g cordova

 usage:
 $ getcordova.sh
 * get the latest cordova ios dist using the 'cordova' cli.
 Also gets all standard cordova plugins